pat-earl/faculty-page/README.md

 * Moved from the submodule setup to just installing modules in a virtualenv.
 Injecting into sys.path just wasn't working for me and led to import errors.

-## This is from Gautam's orginal README
 ***
+## This stuff is from Gautam's orginal README

 ## Description